Tour 1: Khao Yai national park trek - Thailand

 Sab Tai (Muek Lek area - north-western tip of the park) to Nakhon Nayok

-This three fulldays or more walk requires some scrambling of steep slopes and georges.
+This 4 days walk (more or less) requires some scrambling of steep slopes and georges.
 This 28 to 30 km walk is moderate to very difficult and should be done during November to June.

 Note: all these trails are out of the tourist paths and you need to be fit and outdoor type.
 You should carry your own back pack, drinking water, snack food, and sleeping bag provided by us.
 All these treks will be private.
 National park must be informed and at least one or two park's ranger will walk together.
 If you want we can hire more people to carry your stuff.